studio189/HW1-Code-Refractor-for-Accessibility/README.md

 * Opened Assets folder
   * Duplicated jpg images
-  * Reduced their size so as to optimize the images so the website can load faster
+  * Reduced jpg image size so as to optimize the images so the website can load faster
   * Replaced optimized jpg images in assets folder (deleting previous jpgs)

 ### Terminal